Manager, Hospital & Outpatient Services Unit

 Each licensed birth center must submit a completed annual report form to the Agency for Health Care Administration no later than July 30 each year.

 This form provides the procedures for notification of options available to a mother who has experienced a spontaneous fetal demise of less than 20 weeks gestation.
-This form, to be used by hospitals and birth centers, is similar to a Department of Health form that would be used by health care practitioners to provide this information.
-The form is required by section 383.33625, Florida Statutes, the Stephanie Saboor Grieving Parents Act, and section 59A-3.281, Florida Administrative Code.
+This form is to be used by hospitals and birth centers and is similar to a Department of Health form that would be used by health care practitioners.
+The form is required by section 383.33625, F.S., the Stephanie Saboor Grieving Parents Act, and section 59A-3.281, F.A.C.

 A level 2 background screen is required of the administrator responsible for the day to day operations of the facility and the chief financial officer.
 Please visit the Agency's background screening web page for additional information regarding vendors, fees, locations etc. Background screens must be repeated every 5 years.